css4j/echosvg/README.md

 ### Benchmarks

+This project uses [JMH](https://github.com/openjdk/jmh) for benchmarking.
 To run all the benchmarks (currently only one):
 ```shell
 gradle runJmh
 ```